 FCC Approves Text-to-988 Report and Order

 The FCC adopted a Second Report and Order at its Open Meeting on November 18 that requires covered text providers to allow Americans to reach the National Suicide Prevention Lifeline (the “Lifeline”) by texting 988 (Vol. XVIII, Issue 45).
 The Commission previously designated 988 as the 3-digit telephone dialing code for the Lifeline.
-Providers must support text message and calls to 988 by July 16, 2022.
-For more information, please contact Wes Wright (email@example.com; 202.434.4239).
+Providers must support text messages and calls to 988 by July 16, 2022.
+For more information, please contact Wes Wright (firstname.lastname@example.org; 202.434.4239).